 In this situation, a higher level of management will review the investigation process, the information gathered and the conclusion.
 This person will then issue a written decision that explains the outcome of the review.

-If there is no appeal, and the allegations are true, the investigator will recommend a disciplinary sanction or forward the report along to the person in charge of discipline.
+If there is no appeal, and the allegations are true, the decision-maker will determine a sanction for the perpetrator.
 Under the Clery Act, the Title IX office must advise victims of counseling resources, support services and the option to pass the incident on to local law enforcement.

 Complainant and Respondent Rights

 Title IX provides both the accuser and the accused with equal rights.
 Higher ed institutions must uphold these rights to ensure a prompt, fair and impartial investigation.
 The University of Texas, for example, awards both complainants and respondents the right to: